alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     GovukUnicorn.configure(self)
     ```

+### Add your Rails app to GOV.UK Docker

+Add your Rails app to GOV.UK Docker so you can run the app locally.
+See an [example GOV.UK Docker pull request](https://github.com/alphagov/govuk-docker/pull/465).

 ## Set up a GitHub repo for your Rails app

 When you’ve finished developing your Rails app, you can [set up a GitHub repo for your Rails app][auto-config].